bewest/insulaudit/README.markdown

 # Fidelity of Care

-Patients need open access to all the elements of technology involved in therapy in order to empirically create the epistemic belief that the therapy is safe.
+Patients need open access to all the elements of technology involved in therapy in order to ensure safety.

 One of many concrete examples involves generating safe insulin doses.
 The vendor hard coded the active lifetime